Top tips for preparing your dog for your return to work

 Some dogs may start to show signs of anxiety when their owner indicates that they are about to leave the house, such as locking the back door or reaching for their coat or keys.
 If this is the case, you can carry out these actions on a regular basis without actually leaving the house.
 This will help to dissociate these pre-departure cues from your actual departure and avoid escalation of any anxious behaviours.
 Be sure to then use the tips suggested above to create a positive experience for your dog when you leave (leaving them with toys, treats or a Kong etc.)

-Everyone has their own beliefs as to how long it is appropriate to leave their dog unattended for, however, the RS
+Everyone has their own ideas as to how long it is appropriate to leave their dog unattended for, however, the RSPCA recommends no longer than 4 hours.
+Your dog should then have an opportunity to use the toilet, stretch their legs and have some human interaction.

 Examples include: